Code-Institute-Submissions/Minirazs-project4_toys-under-the-sun_AprResub/README.md

 _Issues with Product Editing page and Cloudinary image uploader_

 When the administrator edits a Toy item, the Cloudinary image uploader has some issues, causing the form to need to submit twice before the Toy item is successfully updated.

+Secondly, as a future development, when the Toy already has an existing image uploaded, the image URL can be stored separately and input so as not needing to be uploaded again.

 ##